contentful-labs/contentful-importer.rb/README.md

 #### Space ID

 After [importing the content types](https://github.com/contentful/generic-importer.rb#--import-content-types-args) to the Space, you need to specify the `space_id` parameter in the settings.
+Please note that the content-type import only accepts the space ID as a commandline option.

 Example: